 Lorenzo Trujillo

-Lorenzo A. Trujillo, Ed.D., J.D., is an adjunct professor in the Department of Music at Metropolitan State University of Denver.
+Lorenzo A. Trujillo, Ed.D., J.D., is an affiliate professor in the Department of Music at Metropolitan State University of Denver.
 He is also the director and founder of the mariachi ensemble and the mariachi program called Los Correcaminos de MSU Denver.

 Alfred Tatum

-Alfred Tatum, Ph.D., is the provost and executive vice President of Academic Affairs and professor in the School of Education at Metropolitan State University of Denver.
+Alfred Tatum, Ph.D., is a professor in the School of Education at Metropolitan State University of Denver.

 Marc Rodriguez